adoboscan21/Memory-Tools/README.md

     go build .
     ```

-    This will create an executable binary (e.g., `my-rest-api` on Linux/macOS, `my-rest-api.exe` on Windows) in your project root.
+    This will create an executable binary (e.g., `memory-tools` on Linux/macOS, `memory-tools.exe` on Windows) in your project root.
 You can then run it directly:

     ```bash
-    ./my-rest-api # or my-rest-api.exe on Windows
+    ./memory-tools # or memory-tools.exe on Windows
     ```

     You can also pass the config flag to the compiled binary:

     ```bash
-    ./my-rest-api --config=my_custom_config.json
+    ./memory-tools --config=my_custom_config.json
     ```